-(a) Lump sum (Death Grant)
+(a) Lump sum

-If you die after leaving Pensionable Service (for example, because you left service with your Employer) but before your pension has started, a lump sum will be payable.
-The amount will be five times the amount of the pension that would be payable to you for the first year of payment had the pension started to be paid on the day you died (ignoring prospective increases in payment after the date of death).
+If you die after leaving Pensionable Service (for example, because you left Service with your Employer) but before your pension has started, a lump sum will be payable.
+The amount of this will be the lesser of:

+- two times your Final Pensionable Pay, increased up until the date of the your death in accordance with the increases granted on preserved pensions not in payment; - five times the amount of the pension that would be payable to you for the first year of payment had the pension started to be paid on the day you died (ignoring prospective increases in payment after the date of death).